 Minimalism is the opposite of consumerism.
 It’s intentional ownership.
 It’s more of a mindset or a goal, than a current state of being.
+I put together a list of family minimalist blogs that showcase this.

 You’ll find that most families who lean towards minimalism are gradually downsizing their life — removing the unimportant to make room for the important.